 This is a work of fiction.
 Names, characters, business, events and incidents are the products of the author’s imagination.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.

 Let’s take a look at how some authors have dealt with these issues.
-Thomas Wolf in A Man in Full, acknowledges that parts of his story are from real life:
+Tom Wolfe in A Man in Full, acknowledges that parts of his story are from real life:

 This novel’s story and characters are fictitious.
 Certain long-standing institutions, agencies, and public offices are mentioned, but the characters involved are wholly imaginary.